cherepinro/task-spark-ai/replit.md

   - Automatic admin password generation on first run
   - OAuth users don't have passwords (password_hash is null)

-The authentication system ensures secure user registration and login through both email/password and Google OAuth, all AI features are properly gated, user data is isolated, and admins can manage access control through a dedicated dashboard.
-Google OAuth integration provides a seamless, secure sign-in experience while maintaining full compatibility with the existing email/password system.
+The authentication system ensures secure user registration and login through both email/password and Firebase Google OAuth.
+All AI features are properly gated, user data is isolated, and admins can manage access control through a dedicated dashboard.
+Firebase integration provides a seamless, secure sign-in experience while maintaining full compatibility with the existing email/password system.
+Firebase also handles push notifications, creating a unified authentication and notification infrastructure.

 ## Internationalization (i18n)
 TaskSpark AI supports **full internationalization** with **Russian as the primary language**: